Writing & Rhetoric Major Worksheet

-Please note that definitive information about majors, requirements, and degree programs is in the URI Course Catalogue.
-Consult the catalogue that corresponds to the year you began studies at URI (i.e., your “catalogue year”).
+Please note that definitive information about majors, requirements, and degree programs is in the URI Course Catalog.
+Consult the catalog that corresponds to the year you began studies at URI (i.e., your “catalog year”).

 Writing and rhetoric majors must complete 30 credits (maximum 51).
 The core courses are listed below.
 At least 15 credits for the major must be completed from writing courses numbered 300 or above.
-Writing and rhetoric majors are strongly encouraged to complete a practicum experience, such as an internship (WRT484) or a field experience course (WRT383 or 385).
+Writing and rhetoric majors are strongly encouraged to complete a practicum experience, such as an internship (through the Office of Internships) or a field experience course (WRT383 or 385).
 A maximum of three credits for each of these experiential courses can count towards the major, unless the project substantially changes.

 The following courses must be taken to complete the major: